Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning

-The ST yields are obtained through maximum likelihood fits to the $M_{\rm BC}$ distributions after applying the aforementioned requirements, as illustrated in Figure~\ref{fig:stfit}.
-In each fit, the signal is described by the shape obtained from MC simulation, convolved with a double-Gaussian function to take into account for resolution difference between data and MC simulation.
-The background is described by an ARGUS function~\cite{ARGUS:1990hfq} with the endpoint fixed at the beam energy and other parameters left free.
-A signal region $M_{\rm BC}\in(1.863,\ 1.877)\ \gev/c^2$, corresponding to approximately $\pm3\sigma$ of the detection resolution, is set to further reject the backgrounds.
-The ST efficiencies are estimated by analyzing the inclusive MC sample with the same method as in data, dividing the fitted yields by the numbers of generated events.
+The ST yields were obtained through maximum likelihood fits to the $M_{\rm BC}$ distributions after applying the aforementioned requirements, as shown in Figure~\ref{fig:stfit}.
+In each fit, the signal was described by the shape obtained from MC simulation, convolved with a double-Gaussian function to take into account resolution differences between data and MC simulation results.
+The background was described by an ARGUS function~\cite{ARGUS:1990hfq} with the endpoint fixed at the beam energy and other parameters left free.
+A signal region $M_{\rm BC}\in(1.863,\ 1.877)\ \gev/c^2$, corresponding to approximately $\pm3\sigma$ of the detection resolution, was set to further reject the backgrounds.
+The ST efficiencies were estimated by analyzing the inclusive MC sample with the same method as in data, dividing the fitted yields by the numbers of generated events.
 Table~\ref{tab:ST} summarizes the ST yields in data and ST efficiencies for each tag mode.

-The signal candidates for $D^+\to\gamma e^+\nu_e$ are selected from the remaining charged tracks and showers, excluding those associated with the ST $D^-$ meson.
-We require only one track left with charge opposite to that of the ST $D^-$ meson, following the same selection criteria as those in the tag side.
-This track must be identified as a positron combining the PID information from $\mathrm{d}E/\mathrm{d}x$, TOF and EMC, satisfying $\mathcal{L}(e)>0.001$ and $\mathcal{L}(e)/[\mathcal{L}(e)+\mathcal{L}(\pi)+\mathcal{L}(K)]>0.8$ for the combined confidence levels.
-We also require at least one photon candidate satisfying the same selection criteria as used in the tag side.
-If multiple photon candidates pass the selection, the most energetic one is chosen as the signal radiative photon.
-To improve the kinematic resolution of the positron, final-state-radiation recovery is performed by adding the momenta of any remaining photon candidates back to the reconstructed momentum of positron candidate if their opening angles with respect to the IP are less than $5^\circ$.
+The signal candidates for $D^+\to\gamma e^+\nu_e$ were selected from the remaining charged tracks and showers, excluding those associated with the ST $D^-$ meson.
+We required only one track left with charge opposite to that of the ST $D^-$ meson, following the same selection criteria as those in the tag side.
+This track was required to be identified as a positron combining the PID information from $\mathrm{d}E/\mathrm{d}x$, the TOF system, and the EMC, satisfying $\mathcal{L}(e)>0.001$ and $\mathcal{L}(e)/[\mathcal{L}(e)+\mathcal{L}(\pi)+\mathcal{L}(K)]>0.8$ for the combined confidence levels.
+We also required that at least one photon candidate satisfied the same selection criteria used in the tag side.
+If multiple photon candidates passed the selection, the most energetic one was chosen as the signal radiative photon.
+To improve the kinematic resolution of the positron, final-state-radiation recovery was performed by adding the momenta of any remaining photon candidates back to the reconstructed momentum of positron candidate if their opening angles with respect to the IP were less than $5^\circ$.